Jasper2-0/snacs-assignment-1/README.md

             return OutBinCount

-### Q2.4 How many weakly conected components and how many strongly connected components does this network have?
+### Q2.4 How many weakly connected components and how many strongly connected components does this network have?
 How many nodes and links are in the largest strongly connected component of this graph? | [snacs_assignment_1_Q_2_4.py](https://github.com/Jasper2-0/snacs-assignment-1/blob/master/snacs_assignment_1_Q_2_4.py)

 - **Number of weakly connected components Medium Network:** 9
 - **Number of weakly connected components Large Network:** 6863